 In video sampling, first a string is stretched horizontally across the computer monitor at about the center.
 The video is then played from the beginning at normal or slow speed and paused at a predetermined time interval.
-When paused, the mesohabitat type that is directly crossed by the line is classified and entered into an excel spreadsheet with the corresponding running time, e.g. 00hrs:12mins:3secs_riffle.
-This is repeated at a set interval of between 3 and 5 seconds, depending on the stream width and mesohabitat length, e.g., geomorphic reaches with short habitat units will have 3-second intervals, while reaches with long habitat units may have 5 second intervals.
-At an average speed of 18 mph and a recommended 3 second interval for tributaries, a sample is taken approximately every 80 feet or 66 samples per mile.
-Study area tributaries in the Upper River (Kosina, Watana, Fog, etc) are over ten miles long, resulting in over 600 mesohabitat samples in each tributary.
+When paused, the mesohabitat type that is directly crossed by the line is classified and entered into an Excel spreadsheet with the corresponding running time, e.g. 00hrs:12mins:3secs_riffle.
+A time interval between 3 and 5 seconds, depending on the stream width and mesohabitat length, e.g., geomorphic reaches with short habitat units may have 3-second intervals, while reaches with long habitat units may have 5-second intervals.
+For example, at an average speed of 18 mph and a recommended 3-second interval for tributaries, a sample is taken approximately every 80 feet or 66 samples per mile.
+Most of the of the video taped tributaries (Kosina, Watana, Deadman, etc.) are over 10 miles long, which would result in over 600 mesohabitat samples in each tributary under that time interval.

-A library of aerial video screen captures (mesohabitat type-index) will be built that includes several variants of each mesohabitat type Figures 9.9-2 through Figure 9.9-15.
-The video "mapper" will constantly refer to the library of image captures to assure accuracy and consistency in mesohabitat typing.
-Ideally the type-index images would be ground verified prior to use in the video mapping.
+A library of aerial video screen captures (mesohabitat type-index) will be built that includes several variants of each mesohabitat type (Figure 9.9-3 through Figure 9.9-16).
+The video "mapper" will constantly refer to the library of image captures to ensure accuracy and consistency in mesohabitat typing.
+Ideally the type-index images would be ground-verified prior to use in the video mapping.
 However, ground sub-sampling of all tributaries will not be completed until 2013.
 Therefore, for some streams, the completed video frequency analysis will need to be reviewed and checked against ground mapping later in 2013 and revised if needed.
 Given the low altitude perspective and clarity of the video, most mesohabitat types will be easily and accurately classifiable without ground verification.

-The primary result of the video mapping is a mesohabitat frequency of 100% of the tributary study area.
+The primary result of the video mapping is a mesohabitat frequency of 100 percent of the tributary study area.
 This frequency analysis can also be subdivided by geomorphic reach.
 Histograms and tables of mesohabitat type frequency will be produced.
 The metadata can also be used for other studies such as selection of random mesohabitat units for fish population surveys.

 The method proposed above is a random sampling and replicable method.
-It's random for several reasons: a) the speed of the helicopter is changing by a few tenths to a few miles per hour several times per minute; b) since the camera is handheld and the attitude of the helicopter is constantly changing the angle of the lens relative to the ground is constantly changing; c) the height above the ground is constantly changing by a few to tens of feet; and, d) the sequence and lengths of mesohabitat types is highly variable in mountain streams.
+It is random for several reasons: a) the speed of the helicopter is changing by a few tenths to a few miles per hour several times per minute; b) because the camera is hand-held and the altitude of the helicopter is constantly changing the angle of the lens relative to the ground is constantly changing; c) the height above the ground is constantly changing by a few to tens of feet; and, d) the sequence and lengths of mesohabitat types is highly variable in mountain streams.
 All these factors contribute to a constantly varying ground distance between sample points, even though the sample time interval is constant.
 The video sampling method has also been tested for "replicability", as described below.